kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 THE
 ```

-## LLM Finetuning Terminology
+## LLM Fine-tuning Terminology

 ### Parameter-Efficient Fine-Tuning (PEFT)
 LLMs like GPT are generally good at understanding and generating text based on general knowledge.
 However, what if we want to make this model an expert in a specific domain, such as answering medical queries?
 To achieve this, we need to fine-tune the model using a specialized medical dataset.

 Let's take a simple example.
 Imagine we have already trained an LLM model and for simplicity, let's assume there's only one weight matrix (𝑊) in the model.
-You enter some input text, the model converts it to tokens, then to embeddings, perform some computation and generates an output.
-When a new specialized data is presented, we can train this model further (called fine-tuning) on this new data hoping that the LLM will learn the medical knowledge.
+You enter some input text, the model converts it to tokens, then to embeddings, performs some computation, and generates an output.
+When new specialized data is presented, we can train this model further (called fine-tuning) on this new data hoping that the LLM will learn the medical knowledge.
 However, there's an issue: What if the model starts to overwrite its existing knowledge with the new information, potentially forgetting how to perform general tasks it was originally trained for?
 For example, while training the model to become an expert in medical knowledge, what if it starts forgetting how to understand and perform non-medical tasks?
-Afterall, a good doctor should have knowledge of the rest of the world too.
+After all, a good doctor should have knowledge of the rest of the world too.
 This issue is called **catastrophic forgetting**.

 The solution here is PEFT: It addresses this problem by freezing most of the pre-trained model and training only a small number of additional or selected parameters, which makes fine-tuning cheaper and can reduce the risk of overwriting the model's existing behavior.
 Here's how it works: